CausAdv: A Causal-based Framework for Detecting Adversarial Examples: Experiments

 \textbf{Strategy 3: Zero effect}

-For this strategy, we try to compute the number of samples having more than $n$ zero filters ($F_{Z_{0}}^{x\mapsto\varphi}$).
-We choose $n=5$ and $n=10$ for our experiments on the CIFAR dataset.
-The results are reported in table ~\ref{tab:ZeroCIFAR}.
-As we see from the results, natural or clean samples tend to have several zero filters, $65$ from $100$ samples for $n=5$ and $36$ for $n=10$, in the contrary for all the attacks both target and untargeted, the number of zero filters is decreased notably, which means that adversarial attacks try to exploit those non-causal features.
-While the results for FGSM target and untargeted are nearly the same, for PGD untargeted and BIM untargeted, we have only 1 sample having higher than 5 zero filters and no sample has 10 zero filters.
-This clearly shows that this strategy is very efficient especially for the untargeted variant of PGD and BIM attacks.
+In this strategy, we try to compute the number of samples having more than $n$ zero filters ($F_{Z_{0}}^{x\mapsto\varphi}$).
+We choose $n=100$ for our experiments on the CIFAR dataset.
+The results are reported in Table ~\ref{tab:ZeroCIFAR}.
+As we see from the results, natural or clean samples tend to have several zero filters, in contrary for all attacks, where the number of zero filters is decreased.
+This means that adversarial attacks try to exploit those non-causal features.
+While this strategy has been found effective with FGSM and BIM, for PGD and Square attacks, their results are not far enough from the clean samples with $7000$ and $5439$ samples having more than $100$ zero filters respectively.
+This proves again that both PGD and Square attacks are more resistant against our detection methods.
+Another reason for the samples not affected much by the strategy, is due to the low ASR, despite the high perturbation budget chosen $\epsilon=24$.

-This strategy has been found promising only for CIFAR-10, and not for ImageNet.
-This can be explained as follow: for ImageNet we have a large number of classes (1k classes) with many complex features compared to CIFAR.
+Generally, this strategy has been found promising only for CIFAR-10, and not for ImageNet, since ImageNet has a large number of classes (1k classes) with many complex features compared to CIFAR.
 So, the number of zero filters in ImageNet samples is very large for clean as well as adversarial samples in a similar way.

 \textbf{Strategy 4: Common Robust Causal Features:}